MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 Contact your solution vendor for information about whether your hardware supports Windows updating the drive firmware.

-For additional details, see the COMPAT requirements for [NVMe: Device.Storage.ControllerDrive.NVMe - sections 5.7 and 5.8](https://partner.microsoft.com/dashboard/collaborate/packages/7840).
+For additional details, see the Windows device COMPAT requirements for NVMe: [Device.Storage.ControllerDrive.NVMe - sections 5.7 and 5.8](https://partner.microsoft.com/dashboard/collaborate/packages/7840).

 > [!NOTE]
 > The above link requires a valid account on the [Microsoft Collaborate](https://developer.microsoft.com/dashboard/collaborate/) portal.